-QUESTION 6: In this question the respondent could have completed school, in that case code 98 as the answer.
+QUESTION 5: In this question, the respondent could have completed school; in that case, code 98 as the answer.

-QUESTION 7 to 14.
-These questions are intended to cover all the expenses made by the household members on children in the household who were attending school at any time during the past 12 months.
-These expenditures may include those for the current academic year, and those of the previous academic year, provided they fall within the reference period, ie within the last 12 months.
-For instance, if the interview takes place in December 1991, the school expenses for the first term of the current year will be included plus those for the last two terms of the previous academic year.
+QUESTIONS 6 to 13: These questions are intended to cover all the expenses made by the household members who were attending school at any time during the past 12 months.
+These expenditures may include those for the current academic year, and those of the previous academic year, provided they fall within the reference period, i.e. within the last 12 months.
+For instance, if the interview took place in December 1997, the school expenses for the first term of the current year will be included plus those for the last two terms of the previous academic year.

-When the respondent is unsure of the amount you should probe, and if possible ask for an approximate value.
-On the other hand the respondent may know only the total (or just part of the amount).

-In that case put the total amount in the column of question 8 with an indication of the letter 'T'.
-In most cases the authorities of the school will send the parent/guardian a bill, so you can ask for it and copy out the expenses under each category.
+When the respondent is unsure of the amount, you should probe and, if possible, ask for an approximate value.
+On the other hand, the respondent may know only the total (or just part of the amount).
+In that case, put the total amount in the column of question 6 with an indication of the letter 'T'.
+In most cases, the authorities of the school will send the parent/guardian a bill, so you can ask for it and copy out the expenses under each category.

-QUESTIONS 16 and 17.
-'Scholarship' is any kind of grant, bursary or sponsorship offered to the respondent.
+QUESTIONS 15 and 16.
+Scholarship' is any kind of grant, bursary or sponsorship offered to the respondent.
 Ask for an official document (if any) and copy out the amount, otherwise ask the respondent for the amount.